-Check if there are sufficient feed spaces for all animals to feed together.
+Check there are sufficient feed spaces for all animals to feed together.

-Check if there are sufficient lying spaces for all animals to lie down together.
+Check there are sufficient lying spaces for all animals to lie down together.

-Check if there is sufficient loafing area/ access passages that allow good cow flow with no dead ends.
+Check there is sufficient loafing area/access passages that allows good cow flow with no dead ends.
 The layout needs to allow animals to move freely and permit access to feed/water/lying area.

-Check if water troughs are clean and functioning with sufficient flow to ensure continuous supply.
+Check water troughs are clean and functioning with sufficient flow to ensure continuous supply.